Git Delete Local Branch Example

 git branch [--color[=] | --no-color] [-r | -a] [--list] [-v [--abbrev= | --no-abbrev]] [--column[=] | --no-column] [(--merged | --no-merged | --contains) ] [--sort=] [--points-at ] […] git branch [--set-upstream | --track | --no-track] [-l] [-f] git branch (--set-upstream-to= | -u ) git branch --unset-upstream git branch (-m | -M) git branch (-d | -D) [-r] … git branch --edit-description

-To see our example in action, we shall start with creating git repository.
+To see our example in action, we shall start with creating a git repository.

-First we shall create a directory for master branch.
+First, we shall create a directory for the master branch.

 git init command.

-Once we have initialized Git repository, we shall add some file and then add and commit using
+Once we have initialized the Git repository, we shall add some files and then add and commit using

 git add and